Dear MendMeShop,

 Frequent overhead arm movements at work or during other activities can cause rotator cuff tendons to become overused.

 Inflammation of your rotator cuff tendons or bursa will produce redness, swelling, and soreness in your shoulder soft tissue.
 Tendonitis is often due to overuse or repetitive actions common in athletes or workers who use frequent overhead arm movements such as throwing a ball, swinging a racquet, swimming, lifting weights, dusting high shelves, painting, or completing manual labor tasks.
 Decreased space in your rotator cuff will result from the above, as well as from anatomical differences in the shape of your shoulder bone, or arthritis.
-These will trigger pain, limit the use of your shoulder, and can lead to chronic tendonitis.
+These will trigger pain, limit the use of your shoulder, and can lead to chronic tendinitis.

 This condition is often referred to as Swimmer's shoulder, Pitcher's shoulder, Tennis Shoulder, or Shoulder impingement syndrome.